 The more you do yoga, the more positive changes you'll notice, but you can benefit from as little as one class a week.
 Some Students practise daily.
 Ideally, it is recommended you try for an average of two classes per week.

+If you cant touch your toes then you are in the right place.
 Contrary to popular belief, being flexible isn't a prerequisite for practising Yoga?
 Some people are born naturally flexible others have to work a little longer to attain their optimum flexibility.
 A regular Yoga practice will definitely increase your flexibility.
 However, flexibility isn’t yoga's only goal or its only benefit.
 The ultimate benefit of yoga - to promote radiant health inside and out - can be experienced by everyone, regardless of whether or not they can touch their toes!